kaygike/kaygike.github.io/index.md

 ### rsync

-mirror directory to another location and log to file
+Mirror directory to another location and log to file.

-> requires backslashes at end of directories
+> Requires backslashes at end of directories.

-> remove --dry-run to execute; '--delete' used to mirror directory contents
+> Remove --dry-run to execute; '--delete' used to mirror directory contents.

 ```bash
 $ rsync --dry-run --archive --human-readable --itemize-changes --verbose --exclude="lost+found" --delete FILES_TO_COPY/ WHERE_TO_COPY_TO/ | tee ~/DATE_rsync.log